 So to answer this question it is yes and no!
 For Athens, we did not need one because our hotel, The Zillers Athens Boutique that we stayed at was in the perfect location- in the heart of the center and walking distance the metro station.
-Stay tuned for my Athens hotel review coming up in the next week!
+Check out my Athens hotel review on The Zillers!
 We loved our hotel and definitely will be the only hotel we will stay at in Athens so bookmark this hotel link!
 For the most part of Athens, it is a walking city.
 You would want to walk and explore the city and see what you can see and not use means of transportation.
 From what we observed, I do not recommend a car especially if you are in the center.
 Streets are small and the traffic was CRAZY!
 Not all streets have vehicle access.
 We made the mistake of getting an Uber to get to get to the Acropolis.
 It would have been much faster if we had walked or took the metro from our hotel.
 Uber stated 5 minutes away and it took 20 minutes due to traffic.
 If you want to get to ports or other parts of Athens, the metro is good and then a taxi for the airport which the ride was not too bad.
 It was 43 euros for 2 people with luggage that was coordinated discounted through our hotel.
 Here is another shuttle services that has great reviews that you may want to consider here.

 For Kefalonia, Zakynthos and Santorini you DEFINITELY need a car to truly enjoy what all there is to see.
 There is so much to see and to have the full experience having your own car is better than using public transportation.
 My rule of them is if you need a taxi/uber (uber is international by the way) more than 2 times a day, you might as well get a rental car and save money.
 In Santorini, I saw people at bus stops and each time they had a facial expression that showed they had been waiting for awhile and did not know when that bus was coming.
 Also it did rain while we were in Santorini and the bus stop had no shelter so they were pretty wet.
 Santorini is a walking city but the times where you would want a car is to get to other beaches, and explore other parts of the island or to get to other ports to take you to the two small Islands near Santorini Nea Kameni which is an uninhabited volcanic island with hot springs or Therasia the island shown in the background in my photo below.
 I would also recommend having a car to get to Oia.
 We loved staying in Imerovigli and our hotel was called Ayoba Santorini , you can read my hotel review here!
 However you also want to see Oia where there is the famous Blue Domes.
 I heard of people walking to Oia and I do not recommend doing that.
 It is a long walk.
 It is better by car.
 Also in Oia you can get to Ammoudi Bay which really can only be reached by car.
 Keep in mind parking can be hard to find especially near hotels.
 Our hotel was in an area where you can find a nearby parking spot.